idibidiart/react-native-responsive-grid/README.md

 Columns and Rows have `position: 'relative'` enforced by design to keep them within the layout flow.
 Each can be moved about within their parent Row and Column, respectively, using top and bottom margins and/or offsets.
 Columns can be made to overlap horizontally within the row using a negative offset in LTR or RTL directions (see RTL support.)
 Rows can be made to overlap vertically within a column using a negative top and bottom margins.
 The intent is to allow the free positioning of rows and columns without taking them out of the layout flow.
 This is required to have a predictable response to layout change.

  The Grid component is a stateful top level component (at root, above ScrollView, ListView, FlatList et al but below a Modal) and does not nest (will warn and nullify nested instances.)
-It responds to orientation changes and uses the children-as-funnction pattern to pass its state, including its dimensions and any user-defined state, along with screen dimensions, to its children.
+It is needed if you wish to respond to orientation and layout changes by re-running the render() function.
+It uses the children-as-funnction pattern to pass its state, including its dimensions and any user-defined state, along with screen dimensions, to its children.
 The user may define Grid state in its props.
 The Grid also passes it's async render-causing setState method to its children.

 ## More Examples